Analysis and algorithms for $\ell_p$-based semi-supervised learning on graphs: Continuum limits on k-nearest neighbor graphs

 The main result in this section is consistency for the nonsymmetric $k$-nearest neighbor graph Laplacian. \begin{theorem}[Consistency on nonsymmetic $k$-NN graphs] There exists $C_1,C_2,C_3,c_1,c_2>0$ such that for $k\leq c_1n$ and $0 < \lambda \leq 1/4$, the event that

 holds for all $u\in C^3(\bar{\Omega})$ and $x\in\Omega_{c_2(k/n)^{1/d}}\cap \X_n$, where $B_k=B(x,c_2(k/n)^{1/d})$, has probability at least

 \end{theorem} \begin{remark} Notice that, up to the factor $\rho^{-2/d}$, the nonsymmetric $k$-NN graph $p$-Laplacian is consistent with the same operator $\Delta_p$ as the $\eps$-ball graph Laplacian.
 This is due to the ability to treat the $k$-NN Laplacian as an $\eps$-ball graph Laplacian with spatially varying $\eps$, since there is no symmetrization to be concerned with.
-The same observation as in Remark \ref{rem:pinf_eps} holds here; that is, the continuum operator $\Delta_p$ \emph{forgets} the distribution $\rho$ as $p\to \infty$. \end{remark}
+The same observation as in Remark \ref{rem:pinf_eps} holds here; that is, the continuum operator $\Delta_p$ \emph{forgets} the distribution $\rho$ as $p\to \infty$.
+We also remark that the rates in Theorems \ref{thm:Cknna} and \ref{thm:Ceps} are essentially the same, since the quantity $\left( \frac{k}{n} \right)^{1/d}$ is the average distance to the $k^{\rm th}$ nearest neighbor (obtained by setting $n\eps^d \sim k$), and plays the same role as $\eps$ in Theorem \ref{thm:Ceps}. \end{remark}

 We now turn to the proof of Theorem \ref{thm:Cknna}.
 To connect $\L^{n,k}_{a,p}$ to $\L^{n,\eps}_p$, we define

 The radius $s_k(x)$ satisfies $\alpha(d) ns_k(x)^d\rho(x) = k$, so that the ball $B(x,s_k(x))$ contains on average $k$ points from $\X_n$.
 Then by algebraic manipulations we have